WilsonSayresLab/PopInf/README.md

 Specify the biological sex you would like to analyze after `"biological_sex_chrX": `.
 The following biological sexes could be specified: `"both"`, `"male"`, or `"female"`.
 Make sure that this is in quotes (like in the above example).

 Add the full path to and name of the file containing the X chromosome PARS regions coordinates and XTR region coordinates after `"X_chr_coordinates": `.
 The coordinates are provided in the file named `X_chromosome_regions_XTR_hg19.bed` and this file is located in this folder.
+Make sure that this is in quotes (like in the above example).

 ## Step 5: Edit the .sh script